“As the air to a bird or the sea to a fish, so is the Internet to the ads” – William Blake if he lived in 2024.

 How to Place Ads with an Ad Server

 That was a long run.
-Now that we’ve answered almost every possible question regarding display ad placement, let’s go to the easy part: “How to place ads with an ad server?”
+Now that we’ve answered almost every possible question regarding display ad placements, let’s go to the easy part: “How to place ads with an ad server?”

-If you’re a publisher using Epom, the steps are:
+If you’re a publisher using Epom’s ad placement solution, the steps are:

 Note: The script below is called an invocation code (ad tag); you put it on a website in a place where you want to see the ad.
 If you manipulate the banner settings, the changes will be saved in the tag.